Gandhara: Establishment of the Kushan Empire (1st. c. CE)

+Kushan Buddhist Gandhāran culture and society

 According to the Xiyu Zhuan, the inhabitants residing in the upper reaches of the Kabul River were extremely wealthy and excelled in commerce, with their cultural practices bearing resemblance to those observed in Tianzhu (India).
 However, the text also characterises them as weak and easily conquered with their political allegiance never being constant.
 Over time, the region underwent successive annexations by Tianzhu, Jibin, and Parthia during periods of their respective strength, only to be lost when these powers experienced a decline.
 The Xiyu Zhuan describes Tianzhu's customs as bearing similarities to that of the Yuezhi and the inhabitants riding on elephants in warfare.

 The Kushan period is considered the Golden Period of Gandhara.
 Peshawar Valley and Taxila are littered with ruins of stupas and monasteries of this period.
 Gandharan art flourished and produced some of the best pieces of sculpture from the Indian subcontinent.
 Gandhara's culture peaked during the reign of the great Kushan king Kanishka the Great (127 CE – 150 CE).
 The cities of Taxila (Takṣaśilā) at Sirsukh and Purushapura (modern-day Peshawar) reached new heights.
 Purushapura along with Mathura became the capital of the great empire stretching from Central Asia to Northern India with Gandhara being in the midst of it.
 Emperor Kanishka was a great patron of the Buddhist faith; Buddhism spread from India to Central Asia and the Far East across Bactria and Sogdia, where his empire met the Han Empire of China.
 Buddhist art spread from Gandhara to other parts of Asia.
 In Gandhara, Mahayana Buddhism flourished and Buddha was represented in human form.
 Under the Kushans new Buddhist stupas were built and old ones were enlarged.
 Huge statues of the Buddha were erected in monasteries and carved into the hillsides.
 Kanishka also built the 400-foot Kanishka stupa at Peshawar.
 This tower was reported by Chinese monks Faxian, Song Yun, and Xuanzang who visited the country.
 The stupa was built during the Kushan era to house Buddhist relics and was among the tallest buildings in the ancient world.